We also learn about values other than our Christian values. They are explained below:

 We value mutual respect - We respect those with different faiths and beliefs and those without faith.

 We value democracy - Democracy allows everyone to share their views, and means we respect other people's views.

 We value the rule of law - Laws are important to ensure that everyone's rights are respected.

 These values were first set out by the government in the ‘Prevent’ Strategy in 2011.
 In November 2014, schools were required to have a strategy for embedding these values and showing how their work with pupils has been effective in doing so.

-These values are taught explicitly through Personal, Social, Health and Emotional (PSHE), and Religious Education (RE).
-We also teach these values through our broad and balanced curriculum, and ensure they are a key driver in the Spiritual, Moral, Social and Cultural aims for our children.
+These values are taught explicitly through Personal, Social and Health and Education (PSHE), and Religious Education (RE).
+We also teach these values through our broad and balanced curriculum, and ensure they are a key driver in the spiritual, moral, social and cultural aims for our children.

 The school takes opportunities to actively promote these values through whole-school and class-based collective worship, and whole school systems and structures such as electing and running a successful School Council.

 Each year the children decide upon their class charter and the rights associated with these.
 All the children contribute to the drawing up of the charter.

 Children have many opportunities for their voices to be heard.
 We have a School Council which meets regularly to discuss issues raised in class council meetings.
 The Council has its own budget and is able to genuinely effect change within the school.
 The two School Council members for each year group are voted for by their class.